2005 AFL Grand Final: Match summary

 West Coast opened the game shaky, with Sydney be aggressive to get the ball into their forward fifty.
 However, the West Coast defensive line held strong, only making Sydney kick two goals.
 The term ended with Sydney leading by 13 points.

 In the second quarter Sydney appeared just as strong, kicking three goals.
 West Coast however, also kicked three goals while kicking accurate.
 Unfortunately for Sydney they kicked for behinds then goals, kicks four.

 Both teams had seemingly easy goals that were missed, but the Eagles most clearly would remember theirs from the fourth quarter.
 With just under five minutes remaining in the match, West Coast's Brent Staker almost cost his team the match following a 50-metre penalty to the Swans sending them out of their defensive 50 in a very costly play.
 With the Swans holding a five-point lead in the closing moments, Sydney's Tadhg Kennelly rushed a behind to blunt a ferocious Eagles attack.
 After the ensuing kick in, West Coast regained control of the ball and sent a long kick back to the half-forward line by Dean Cox.
 Sydney's Leo Barry responded by taking a mark in the midst of the pack full of Eagles players (with the commentator Stephen Quartermain saying a sequence of words made famous through frequent replays: "Leo Barry, you star!"), denying the Eagles an opportunity to kick a game-winner on or after the final siren, thus ensuring that the Swans would win their first premiership in 72 years (when they were South Melbourne), ending the longest premiership drought in VFL/AFL history.

 The match has been labelled as a 'classic', with the final margin being the closest since the 1977 drawn grand final.
 This was the first time since the 1989 VFL Grand Final that the grand final was decided by a goal or less.

-Eagles player Chris Judd was awarded the Norm Smith Medal for being judged the best player afield, although he finished on the losing side; this is one of only four instances of a Grand Final player having won a Norm Smith Medal without being on the winning premiership team.
+Eagles player Chris Judd was awarded the Norm Smith Medal for being judged the best player afield, although he finished on the losing side; this is one of only five instances of a Grand Final player having won a Norm Smith Medal without being on the winning premiership team.

 The same teams met again in the 2006 AFL Grand Final, in another close match, with the Eagles emerging victors by one point.